Compounding this challenge has been a steady stream of media stories suggesting that recycling itself is “dying”. But is this really the case?

 Here are some suggested talking points for two key audiences:

-- Recycling is not dying.
-The market volatility caused by China is simply an extreme example of fluctuations we’ve experienced in the past.
+1. Recycling Is Not Dying: The market volatility caused by China is simply an extreme example of fluctuations we’ve experienced in the past.
 It may take a few years to rebuild, but there are already positive signs that recycling markets will adjust and bounce back.

-- Recycling strengthens the economy.
-Processing recyclables into new products creates approximately 10x the amount of jobs created by sending waste to the landfill.
+4. Recycling strengthens the economy.
+Processing recyclables into new products creates approximately 10x the amount of jobs created by sending Waste to the landfill.
 Cutting recycling programs eliminates more than just the direct collection jobs.
 Research and communicate statistics about recycling’s economic impact locally.

-- Reduce what you consume.
-As with decision makers, flip the discussion to how people can have a greater impact than even recycling: reducing what they consume.
+3. Reduce what you consume.
+As with decision-makers, flip the discussion to how people can have a greater impact than even recycling: reducing what they consume.
 Education programs tend to focus on recycling, but now is a good time to reinforce the other “R’s”.

-- Above all, keep it positive.
-Recycling is going through a rough patch, but this is an established multi billion-dollar, international industry that generates hundreds of thousands of jobs and has a direct, measurable impact improving the environment.
+4. Above all, keep it positive.
+Recycling is going through a rough patch, but this is an established multi-billion-dollar, international industry that generates hundreds of thousands of jobs and has a direct, measurable impact improving the environment.
 Be transparent about the challenges, but also give them a positive reason to have faith in recycling and waste prevention.